sfosc/sfosc/content/sfosc-book/institutions.md

 itself, at the expense of others.
 Political theorists have spent a huge amount of effort trying to soften this blow, to no real avail.

-In 1973, a political philosopher named John Rawls dropped a bomb okjn the utilitarian viewpoint.
+In 1973, a political philosopher named John Rawls dropped a bomb on the utilitarian viewpoint.
 He focused on the idea of the social contract as the basis for a just society with his "Theory of Justice".
 Here is Rawls explaining his point of view: